Maikel Cleto: St. Louis Cardinals

-On December 12, 2010, it was announced Cleto was traded to the St. Louis Cardinals for shortstop Brendan Ryan.

-Cleto was activated on June 2, 2011 (the same day Lance Lynn was also called up), directly from AA (Springfield Cardinals) to shore up an overworked bullpen.
+On December 12, 2010, Cleto was traded to the St. Louis Cardinals in exchange for shortstop Brendan Ryan.
+Cleto was promoted to the major leagues for the first time on June 2, 2011, (the same day Lance Lynn was also called up), directly from the Double-A (Springfield Cardinals) to shore up an overworked bullpen.
+In 3 games during his rookie campaign, he struggled to a 12.46 ERA with 6 strikeouts across 4 1/3 innings pitched.